mrpull/ansible-lab/docs/ansible-lab/docs/index.md

 # What Is Ansible?

-Ansible Engine is a tool used for automation, provisioning, app deployment, configuration management, and orchestration.
-Ansible Engine is open source and is sponsored by Red Hat.
+Ansible is a tool used for automation, provisioning, app deployment, configuration management, and orchestration.
+It is open source and is sponsored by Red Hat.
 It is the core of a bigger suite of tools that includes Ansible Tower and Red Hat Automation.

 More information about Ansible is [here](https://www.ansible.com/overview/it-automation).

 # No Agents

 An Ansible `Control Node`connects via SSH, WinRM, and HTTPS protocols to `Managed Nodes` or `hosts`.
 Unlike SaltStack, Puppet, etc., no agent is required.
 Ansible is not installed on managed nodes.
+Linux (and other Unix-like) targets require Python to be installed but that is typically available and Ansible provides a way to automate the install if needed.
 Firewall changes are often not required since it uses the same protocols used for interactive maintenance.

 # Inventories

 Ansible inventories are (by default) an .INI-style file that contains the names of managed nodes and allows grouping into classes such as `webservers`, `database` or environments like `production` and `qa` or by location such as `us-west1` or `us-east1`.
 There is also a special group `all`.

-Inventories can also pull in hosts from AWS, VMware, or scripts.
+Inventories can also pull in hosts from cloud, VMware, or custom scripts.

 # Ad Hoc (and Parallel) Task Execution

-Ansible can be used to run one-off commands on one or many managed nodes (e.g. check free disk space with `df -h`) or to execute one of Ansible's hundreds of built in modules (e.g. `ansible -m user -a "user=joedoe state=absent"`)
+Ansible can be used to run one-off commands on one or many managed nodes (e.g. check free disk space with `df -h`) or to execute one of Ansible's hundreds of built in modules (e.g. `ansible -m user -a "user=joedoe state=absent"`).

 # Modules